 - Online payment options make the financial aspect of medical care more transparent while saving the patient time

+NextGen StrengthsNextGen is already a giant in the ambulatory healthcare industry and offers advanced EHR/EMR and EPM/RCM software that improves provider efficiency and patient satisfaction.
+Its integrated technology and services platforms work to streamline medical practices of all sizes, including those of general practitioners and specialists.
+The company is influential and popular with clients.
+Users consistently give NextGen technology high marks, noting that it is affordable, easy to use, and comes with excellent customer support.
+In addition, NextGen analytics help providers critique their services so they can quickly correct any deficiencies.
 Since its inception in 1974, NextGen has been a leader in developing health IT solutions, including state-of-the-art electronic health care record systems, advanced health care exchanges, practice management tools, and innovations in population health and mobile technology solutions.
 Recently, they have received praise for improvements to NextGen Enterprise, their premier practice management and EHR system.
 These upgrades include "intuitive visual dashboards, financial intelligence, and proactive management tools."
 Although NextGen already offered an excellent patient-based software experience, they have cemented their leadership in this area by acquiring Medfusion.